 With all the preparation that seems to go into a surgical procedure, one would not think that a doctor or surgeon would operate on the wrong site.
 Sadly, just that case happens occasionally.
 In 2007, 84 incidents of wrong surgery site or wrong patient occurred with numerous other cases going unreported.
 These personal injuries go unreported because many states do not insist on hospitals reporting these kinds of mistakes.

-Wrong site surgery can result from negligence on the behalf of the physician or surgeon.
+Wrong-site surgery can result from negligence on behalf of the physician or surgeon.
 Common types of negligence that contribute to these medical malpractice mistakes can include:

 - Hurried or inadequately preoperational planning